-In Cycle 2, extra efforts were made to elicit responses from Spanish-speaking households compared to Cycle 1.
+Extra efforts were made to elicit responses from Spanish-speaking households.
 Mailings that included both English and Spanish materials were sent to households who:

-- Were flagged as living in a linguistically-isolated area; - Were flagged as having a potentially Hispanic surname; - Were part of the experimental treatment group; or - Called to request materials in Spanish.
+- Were flagged as living in a linguistically-isolated area; - Were flagged as having a potentially Hispanic surname; or - Were part of the experimental treatment group.

-Spanish materials were sent to households starting with the first mailing.
+Spanish materials were sent to these households starting with the first mailing.
 The outer envelope for these households included a message stating 'Please return within two weeks' in both English and Spanish so these households would know without opening the package that the contents were multi-lingual.
 Any household that had received only English materials but called to request Spanish materials then received materials in only Spanish for all subsequent mailings.